-The class work component for the course amounts to 30% of the final mark and the remaining 70% comprises a two-hour examination that will be written in November 2017.
+The class work component for the course amounts to 30% of the final mark and the remaining 70% comprises a two-hour examination that will be written in November 2019.

 Students will be assessed for the class work component based on two pieces of work consisting of two assignments.
 Both assignments are compulsory.
 Assignment 1 will count 10% of the final mark and Assignment 2 will count 20% of the final mark.
-Students will also be given an opportunity to write a voluntary test at the end of the semester.
-If students elect to write the test, then the two highest marks obtained from the assignments and the test will be used to calculate the class mark.

 Assignment 1 requires students to draft a will and Assignment 2 requires students to draft a liquidation and distribution account.